kcheung12/DMIT2008-Assignment1/README.md

 > Kai Fai Cheung

-Using vanilla Javascript to build this web application
+Using vanilla Javascript to build this web application.

 This application used the following Javascript packages:
 - Dev Dependencies